 The final jig concentrate is, on an average, made up of 77% scheelite, 8% ferberite, 4% hematite and 11% silicates and oxides.
 The specific gravity is 5.73.
 The mesh analysis of the final jig concentrate is as follows:

 Tungsten Extraction Process Summarized

 The ability to recover a high-grade concentrate from an initial coarse unclassified feed, with a minimum amount of slimes, is one of the outstanding features of this flowsheet.
 Special consideration is given to the friable nature of the tungsten by using Crushing Rolls and the quick pass grinding offered by the Peripheral Discharge Ball Mill.
-Previous experience in the concentration of tungsten ores, indicates that the fine sizes carry the tungsten losses.
-For this reason, the Buckman Tilting Concentrator is installed and is particularly adapted to overcoming this loss.
+Previous experience in the concentration of tungsten ores indicates that the fine sizes carry the tungsten losses.
+For this reason, the Buckman Tilting Concentrator is installed and is particularly adapted to overcome this loss.